 Like pretty much any Pelikan made after they gave up on cork as a piston seal, this is a highly reliable pen except in one particular.
 The threaded collar which holds the point and feed (and which allows easy swapping of points, in the same manner as Esterbrook, but rather more model-specific), is given to crazing and falling to bits.
 Some pen repairers (not me) are able to fabricate new collars.
 I understand that Pelikan can also be convinced to do this, but it’s a lot easier for people living in Germany than others.
 Update: There is a commercial replacement collar available from Custom Pen Parts in the UK; you still need a little manual skill to open the inner diameter up to admit point and feed, since it’s not meant specifically for this model, but it’s certainly easier than making one yourself.

 Production Run: 1952 – 1965

 Cost When New: The advertised price in 1956 was 16.50DM, which was about the same at that time as $4.00 (for modern value, try this calculator, but that’s quite a bargain).
+The price was the same in the 1964 catalogue.
 Update: I have been told, without any details, that the Deutschemark was artificially undervalued for a long time after the war; prices on exported pens were probably more in line with those of similarly-featured competitors, but the price and exchange right above are more or less right in Germany.

 Size: 12.5 cm long capped, 14.1 cm posted, 11.2 cm uncapped.